 Dark Wonder explores the influence that new technologies and augmented reality are set to have on fashion.
 As unusual, almost otherworldly aesthetics are a key part of the virtual world, we’ll see this influencing product, particularly for party wear ranges.
 A more-is-more mood is crucial, with encrusted embellishment and metallic finishes adding textural interest to tops, dresses and skirts for statement looks.
 Lurex, lame, sumptuous jacquards and rich velvets will drive fabric stories, while mysterious tinted darks, artificial brights and liquid bronze tones will anchor the color palette.
 Fetish influences will also emerge, but done in a sophisticated way.
 Luxury dressing is a key focus for Dark Wonder looks.

-For more information about how to access insight and inspiration from WGSN, visit www.wgsn.com
+For more information about how to access insight and inspiration from WGSN, visit www.wgsn.com.

 Images courtesy of © WGSN Limited.
 2017.
 All rights reserved.